erikvanappeldoorn/NumberCrunchingDurableTaskScheduler/README.md

-# Fan-Out Fan-In Pattern
+# Number Crunching with the Durable Task Scheduler

-## Description of the Sample
+## Description of the Demo

-This sample demonstrates the Fan-Out Fan-In pattern with the Azure Durable Task Scheduler using the .NET SDK.
+This demo demonstrates parallel processing (Fan-In/Fan-Out) on the Durable Task Scheduler using the .NET SDK.
 The Fan-Out Fan-In pattern represents a way to execute multiple operations in parallel and then aggregate the results, making it ideal for parallelized data processing scenarios.
+You can run this demo on Azure with your own Azure Subscription or in a local environment using the Durable Task Scheduler emulator in Docker.

 In this sample:
-1. The orchestrator takes a list of work items as input
+1. The orchestrator takes a max number (50.000.000) and a degree of parallism (20)
+2. It then creates work item ranges e.g. (1 - 2.500.000), (2.500.001 - 5.000.000) etc..
-2. It fans out by creating a separate task for each work item using `ProcessWorkItemActivity`
+3. It fans out by creating a separate task for each work item using `CalculatePrimeActivity`
+4. Each task will calculate the number of primes that can be found in its work item.
-3. All these tasks execute in parallel
+5. All these tasks are executed in parallel
-4. It waits for all tasks to complete using `Task.WhenAll`
+6. It waits for all tasks to complete using `Task.WhenAll`
-5. It fans in by aggregating all individual results using `AggregateResultsActivity`
+7. It fans in by aggregating all individual results using `processingTasks.Sum(task => task.Result);`
-6. The final aggregated result is returned to the client
+8. The final aggregated result is returned to the client

 This pattern is useful for:
 - Processing large datasets in parallel for improved throughput